 - The option to integrate tiny URLs into your text message or attach digital coupons and QR codes.
 When attached to a text blast, digital coupons have a redemption rate up to eight times higher than when attached to an email.

-Because of the potential for text blast marketing to be abused by spammers and hackers, you cannot simply purchase a list of cellphone numbers and upload it to the text blast service.
+Because of the potential for sms marketing to be abused by spammers and hackers, you cannot simply purchase a list of cellphone numbers and upload it to the text marketing service.
 Sending a text blast from a computer - or from any device - is a permission-based activity and you have to build a text blaster contact list from scratch or from a database of customers that have already given you their permission to contact them.

-There are various text blast marketing tools you can use to build your customer database, but none are more effective than keywords and short codes.
+There are various tools you can use to build your customer database, but none are more effective than keywords and short codes.
 Keywords are the words you invite a potential customer to text to a short code number in order to take advantage of a promotion (for example text “discount” to 313131).
-When the potential customer texts the keyword to the short code number, they are added to your database and opted in to receive future text blast marketing.
+When the potential customer texts the keyword to the short code number, they are added to your database and opted in to receive future text messages.

-Keywords and short code numbers are often included in a subscription package or can be rented from text blast companies.
-Text blast companies can also supply other text blast marketing tools such as “Click-to-Join” widgets that you can place on your website or Facebook page.
-“Click-to-Join” widgets can be an effective way to attract online visitors to your text blast service, especially when visitors are promised they will be the “first-to-know” about forthcoming deals and promotions.
+Keywords and short code numbers are often included in a subscription package or can be rented from text blast software companies.
+These companies can also supply other marketing tools such as “Click-to-Join” widgets that you can place on your website or Facebook page.
+“Click-to-Join” widgets can be an effective way to attract online visitors, especially when visitors are promised they will be the “first-to-know” about forthcoming deals and promotions.

 As many marketing executives will confirm, marketing is not simply about getting your message heard.
 It is about generating engagement, developing brand awareness and increasing purchasing intent.
 There are several ways in which a text blast for business can achieve this.
 Three have already been mentioned - tiny URLs, digital coupons and QR codes.
 All three are particularly effective at generating engagement, but we would like to add a little more about tiny URLs.